Seiten

 1. Selected

-The registration was selected and approved for further H-1B processing.
+The registration was considered in the selection process and approved for submission of an H-1B petition.

-The registration was not selected and therefore not taken into account for the current US fiscal year.
+The registration was not taken into account in the selection process.

 Important: